a1black/express-jwt-scope/README.md

 ### middleware(...permissions)

 Sets list of permissions, all of which are required to pass authorization check.
-Argument's value **must be** a permission string or a function.
+Argument's value **must be** a permission string or a function (can be asynchronous).
 Permissions are evaluated in the order which they are recieved.

 If **adminKey** is set, middleware doesn't require any arguments, otherwise at least one argument required.